Benji19967/notes/linux.md

 `Ctrl+t`: find all files and subdirectories and output selection to STDOUT `Alt+c`: find all subdirectories and `cd` into selected one `fzf --preview="head -$LINES {}"`: find files with file preview!

+### CPU Architecture

+- `uname -a` will give you your CPU Architecture
+  - aarch64 / arm64 -->
+  - x86_64 / amd64  --> 64 bit Intel / AMD CPUs